capcodigital/engineering-framework/README.md

 ### Commands

-- `npm start` - start the react app
+* `npm start` - start the react app
-- `npm test` - run unit tests
+* `npm test` - run unit tests
-- `npm run cypress` - run e2e ui tests
+* `npm run cypress` - run e2e ui tests

 ### CI/CD

-Unit and E2E UI tests are automated via [GitHub Actions](https://github.com/capcodigital/engineering-framework/actions).
+[GitHub Actions](https://github.com/capcodigital/engineering-framework/actions) is being used to provide a lightweight CI/CD pipeline.
+There are 3 primary steps:

+* Perform unit testing
+* Deploy the application to Cloud Run
+* Perform E2E testing

+#### Post Initial Deployment

+There ar 3 one off configurations required post deployment:

+* Change the Cloud Run permissions and grant the Cloud Run Invoker role to `allUsers`
+* Increase the memory requirements from `512Mi` to `1024Mi`
+* Map [https://framework.capco.io](https://framework.capco.io) to the service from within the console

+> Over time it is expected it will be possible to full automate these steps

 <!-- ROADMAP -->